Hot Audi RS Q5 Hinted By Company Spokesman

 If the RS Q5 is on the agenda, say for a 2021 launch, it will likely boast the very same engine installed in the RS5.
 We’re talking about the twin-turbo 2.9-liter V6 with 444 horsepower and 443 pound-feet (600 Newton-meters) of torque available in the RS4 Avant forbidden fruit.
 Audi aficionados also know the S6 Sedan and S7 Sportback sold in the U.S. of A also have this engine, whereas their European counterparts are stuck with a diesel.

 Having launched a not-for-America Q3 Sportback together with an RS version, Audi might be planning to do the same for the bigger SUV.
 We know for a fact the Q5 Sportback will premiere before the year’s end, and it would make sense for the BMW X4 rival to get the performance SQ and RS treatments.
-These models would join Audi Sport’s increasingly larger SUV portfolio, with everything from a tiny SQ2 to the big daddy – the RS Q8.
+These models would join Audi's increasingly larger portfolio of speedy SUVs, with everything from a tiny SQ2 to the big daddy – the RS Q8.

 Motor1.com Car Buying Service